New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs: Omitted Proofs

-\begin{lemma} Let \(\Pi^{\linearizable}\) be any linearizable problem, and consider the LCL problem \(\Pi = \lift(\Pi^{\linearizable})\).
-Suppose that there exists an outcome \(\outcome\) that is non-signaling beyond distance \(T(n)\) that solves \(\Pi\) with failure probability \(p(n)\), which is a non-increasing function of \(n\) bounded above by some constant $q < 1$.
-Then we can construct an outcome \(\outcome'\) that solves \(\Pi^{\linearizable}\) with failure probability at most \(p(n)\) and is non-signaling beyond distance \(T'(n) = O(T(n^3) / \log n)\). \end{lemma} \begin{proof} By hypothesis, there exists a non-signaling outcome \(\outcome\) that solves \(\Pi\) with failure probability \(p(n)\).
+\begin{proof}[Proof of \Cref{lemma:ns:lift}] By hypothesis, there exists a non-signaling outcome \(\outcome\) that solves \(\Pi\) with failure probability \(p(n)\).
 Consider any input hypergraph \(F\) for \(\Pi^{\linearizable}\) of size \(n\), and let $G$ be the bipartite incidence graph of $F$.
-We construct a graph $G'$ as a function of $G$ as follows. \begin{itemize} \item For each white node $v$ of degree $d$ of $G$, we put an octopus gadget $g_v$ with $d$ port-gadgets, each of height $\Theta(\log n)$, into $G'$. \item For each black node $u$ of $G$, we put a inter-octopus node $b_u$ in $G'$. \item Let $v$ be an arbitrary white node in $G$, and let $\{v,u\}$ be its $i$-th incident edge, according to the given ordering.
-We put, in $G'$, an edge connecting $b_u$ to the left-most leaf of the $i$-th port-gadget of $g_v$, according to the natural left-to-right order of the port-gadgets of~$g_v$. \end{itemize} By construction, $G'$ is a proper instance, and by \Cref{lem:proper-can-be-labeled} it can be labeled such that $G' \in \mathcal{G}$.
+We construct a graph $G'$ as a function of $G$ as follows. \begin{itemize} \item For each white node $v$ of degree $d$ of $G$, we put an octopus gadget $g_v$ with $d$ port gadgets, each of height $\Theta(\log n)$, into $G'$. \item For each black node $u$ of $G$, we put an inter-octopus node $b_u$ in $G'$. \item Let $v$ be an arbitrary white node in $G$, and let $\{v,u\}$ be its $i$-th incident edge, according to the given ordering.
+We put, in $G'$, an edge connecting $b_u$ to the left-most leaf of the $i$-th port gadget of $g_v$, according to the natural left-to-right order of the port gadgets of~$g_v$. \end{itemize} By construction, $G'$ is a proper instance, and by \Cref{lem:proper-can-be-labeled} it can be labeled such that $G' \in \mathcal{G}$.
 In the following, we assume that $G'$ is labeled in such a way.
 Hence, \(G'\) is an input instance for \(\Pi^\lpromise\).
 Moreover, we get that if \(G\) has \(n\) nodes, then \(G'\) has \(n \le N \le n^3\) nodes.

 We define a function $f_G$ as follows.
 Let $v$ be a white node of $G$, and let $r$ be the root node of the $i$-th port gadget of $g_v$.
 The function $f_G$ maps $r$ to the $i$-th edge incident to~$v$, according to the given ordering.
 It is straightforward to see that $f_G$ maps solutions for \(\Pi^\lpromise\) on \(G'\) to solutions for \(\Pi^\linearizable\) on \(G\).